sindresorhus/public-ip/readme.md

 > Get your public IP address - very fast!

 In Node.js, it queries the DNS records of OpenDNS, Google DNS and HTTPS services to determine your IP address.
-In browsers, it uses the excellent [icanhaz](https://github.com/major/icanhaz) service through HTTPS.
+In browsers, it uses the excellent [icanhaz](https://github.com/major/icanhaz) and [ipify](https://ipify.org) services through HTTPS.

 ## Install